network dandelionBlack outline of a dandelion seedhead resembling a network diagram

 If you're tired of Facebook or Twitter or wherever else and have thought that there's got to be a better way, this is for you.

-If you currently run a social network server for people besides just you, using software Mastodon or Pleroma or whatever else, this is for you.
+If you currently run a social network server for people besides just you, using software like Mastodon or GoToSocial or whatever else, this is for you.

 If you have some programming experience, this is for you.